Date & Time

 THIS IS A FREE EVENT

-About the Book: Act of War . . .
+Panel Discussion: Act of War . . . the Capture of the Spy Ship Pueblo

 In 1968, the small, dilapidated American spy ship USS Pueblo set out to pinpoint military radar stations along the coast of North Korea.
 Though packed with advanced electronic-surveillance equipment and classified intelligence documents, its crew, led by ex–submarine officer Pete Bucher, was made up mostly of untested young sailors.